howtomen/spaceinvaders_AI/README.md

 How To run:
 1. install all the libraries from the Requirements below on a python 2.7 environment.
 These can be installed using pip install command.
-2. *If you are going to use keras with cntk make sure to change keras.json file and se the backend to be cntk more info can be found here: https://docs.microsoft.com/en-us/cognitive-toolkit/Using-CNTK-with-Keras
+2. *If you are going to use keras with cntk make sure to change keras.json file and set the backend to be cntk more info can be found here: https://docs.microsoft.com/en-us/cognitive-toolkit/Using-CNTK-with-Keras

 3.once all the libraries are installed run the AI.py and the AI should be up and running